mco510/mco510.github.io/index.md

  There are a few technicalities you have to get through before you can publish through RStudio.

   * Set up a "personal access token", or PAT.
 You will use this instead of your password when you set up your site to publish.
-Here are some step-by-step directions for this: <<script src="https://gist.github.com/z3tt/3dab3535007acf108391649766409421.js"></script>
+Here are some step-by-step directions for this: <https://gist.github.com/z3tt/3dab3535007acf108391649766409421>

+  * Change the publish directory in both your project YAML and your github site to "docs"

+  * Add a file calle .nojekyl to the root directory.
+This prevents the default github behavior of turning markdown into HML.